Key signature: Double flats and sharps

+In tuning systems where the number of notes per octave is not a multiple of 12, notes such as G♯ and A♭ are not enharmonically equivalent, nor are the corresponding key signatures.
+These tunings can produce keys with no analogue in 12-tone equal temperament, which can require double sharps, double flats, or microtonal alterations in key signatures.
+For example, the key of G♯ major, with eight sharps, is equivalent to A♭ major in 12-tone equal temperament, but in 19-tone equal temperament, it is equivalent to A𝄫 major instead, with 11 flats.

 Major scale structure

 Scales with sharp key signatures

 There can be up to seven sharps in a key signature, appearing in this order: F♯ C♯ G♯ D♯ A♯ E♯ B♯.
 The key note or tonic of a piece in a major key is a semitone above the last sharp in the signature.
 For example, the key of D major has a key signature of F♯ and C♯, and the tonic (D) is a semitone above C♯.
 Each scale starting on the fifth scale degree of the previous scale has one new sharp, added in the order shown.

 Scales with flat key signatures

 There can be up to seven flats in a key signature, applied as: B♭ E♭ A♭ D♭ G♭ C♭ F♭ The major scale with one flat is F major.
 In all major scales with flat key signatures, the tonic in a major key is a perfect fourth below the last flat.
 When there is more than one flat, the tonic is the note of the second-to-last flat in the signature.
 In the major key with four flats (B♭ E♭ A♭ D♭), for example, the second to last flat is A♭, indicating a key of A♭ major.
 Each new scale starts a fifth below (or a fourth above) the previous one.